grafana/alloy/docs/sources/tutorials/processing-logs.md

 To ensure proper timestamps and other labels, make sure you use a `loki.process` component to process the logs before sending them to Loki.

-Although you haven't used it before, let's use a `discovery.relabel` component to attach the container name as a label to the logs.
+Although you haven't used it before, you can use a `discovery.relabel` component to attach the container name as a label to the logs.
 You can refer to the [discovery.relabel][] documentation for more information.
-The `discovery.relabel` component is very similar to the `prometheus.relabel` component, but is used to relabel discovered targets rather than metrics.
+The `discovery.relabel` component is very similar to the `prometheus.relabel` component, but it relabels discovered targets rather than metrics.

 {{< collapse title="Solution" >}}